Do you need Planning Permission

 Checking if you need planning permission.

-Alternatively If you know that your proposal does not need planning permission and you would like formal confirmation, you can apply for a Certificate of Lawfulness.
-In this case, you will receive a decision notice, which is a legal document, and your application will be recorded in the public register of planning applications.
+In this case, you will receive a decision notice, which is a legal document.
+Your application will be recorded in the public register of planning applications.
 This can be useful if you plan to sell your property and would like to be able to prove that alterations were lawful.

 Getting advice on how to apply